GabeScott/standard-works-vault/General Conference/1988 October - Goal beyond Victory.md

 No member of the Church who has canned peas, topped beets, hauled hay, or watered corn in such a cause ever forgets or regrets the experience of helping provide for those in need.

 Sharing with others that which we have is not new to our generation.
 We need but to turn to the account found in 1 Kings to appreciate anew the principle that when we follow the counsel of the Lord, when we care for those in need, the outcome benefits all.
 There we read that a most severe drought had gripped the land.
 Famine followed.
-Elijah the prophet received from the Lord what to him must have been an amazing instruction: “Get thee to Zarephath: ... behold, I have commanded a widow woman there to sustain thee.”
-(1 Kgs.
-17:9.)
+Elijah the prophet received from the Lord what to him must have been an amazing instruction: “Get thee to Zarephath … : behold, I have commanded a widow woman there to sustain thee.” ([[1 Kings 17.9|17:9]].)
 When he had found the widow, Elijah declared: “Fetch me, I pray thee, a little water in a vessel, that I may drink.

-“And as she was going to fetch it, he called to her, and said, Bring me, I pray thee, a morsel of bread in thine hand.”
-(1 Kgs.
-17:10–11.)
+“And as she was going to fetch it, he called to her, and said, Bring me, I pray thee, a morsel of bread in thine hand.” ([[1 Kings 17.10|Vs. 10–11]][[1 Kings 17.11|]].)

 Her response described her pathetic situation as she explained that she was preparing a final and scanty meal for her son and for herself, and then they would die.
-(See 1 Kgs.
-17:12.)
+(See [[1 Kings 17.12|v.
+12]].)

 How implausible to her must have been Elijah’s response: